-Having a solid goal in mind and a road map to help you get there will do wonders for you as a learner.
-The Path to Japanese Fluency here on Kuma Sensei is a good place to start, and is chock-full of study tips and important factors worth considering for anyone wishing to learn Japanese.
+Having a solid goal in mind and a roadmap to help you get there will do wonders for you as a learner.
+The 6-step study plan here on Kuma Sensei is a good place to start.
+It’s chock-full of study tips and important factors worth considering for anyone wishing to learn Japanese.

 I recommend a hearty helping of flash cards every day, even on top of the daily reviews that Duolingo asks you to complete.
 Anki is a great option that’s free (except on iOS) and comes with plenty of room for customization and pre-made, shared decks that you can download.
 Try out the Core 2k (and eventually Core 6k) deck–though I prefer the much more user-friendly equivalent found on iKnow!.
 The Duolingo stream on Tinycards might also be a decent place to keep an eye on as the course becomes more popular.

 If you’re interested in improving your kanji reading and writing abilities, Skritter is a good option.
 There’s a plethora of study lists spanning from absolute beginner to advanced Japanese, and a number of these lists are taken directly from widely-used and popular textbooks in the field, which is a boon for self-learners who may find textbooks daunting without the guidance of a teacher.
 Skritter uses the power of SRS to feed you content only as much as you need to see it, and its beautiful and intuitive writing interface makes for a great user experience.
 It’s available on both iOS and Android, so give the free trial a shot and see what you think.